-Select approximately six to eight of the questions below, depending on how much time you want to allocate to review.
+Select approximately six to eight of the questions below (depending on how much time you want to allocate to review) and edit the PowerPoint slides accordingly.

 - 1. What is one new insight you gained from this workshop? - 2.
 True or False?
 The social model of disability focuses on the barriers created by the environment (rather than by bodily impairment), including in physical, information, and communication contexts; the attitudes and prejudices of society; policies and practices of governments; and the often-exclusionary structures of health, welfare, education, and other systems.